JernKunpittaya/qdVoting/Readme.md

   6. Import your localhost private key in Metamask, add localhost network and play around.
 Local host may get confused sometimes, so use setting--> advanced--> reset account for your auto-generated address in metamask. [dont mess up your real account]

 ## References:
-Basic logic inspired from [Figment](https://learn.figment.io/tutorials/build-a-quadratic-voting-dapp) Development stack is Hardhat+ Next.js from this [video](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=63666s&ab_channel=freeCodeCamp.org)
+Basic logic inspired from [Figment](https://learn.figment.io/tutorials/build-a-quadratic-voting-dapp) <br>
+Development stack is Hardhat+ Next.js from this [video](https://www.youtube.com/watch?v=gyMwXuJrbJQ&t=63666s&ab_channel=freeCodeCamp.org)

 ## What pain point are we addressing?